xbili/os-scheduler-simulator/README.md

 `<process id> <arriving time> <burst time>`

-The program will print a line in the following format every time the CPU performs a context switch:
+The program will write a line in the following format every time the CPU performs a context switch:

 `(<timestamp>, <process id>)`